 Over the last five years, we have dedicated our expertise and resource to go beyond capacity building.
 We are developing programs, facilitating action-oriented community research, bringing cutting edge urban agriculture to affordable housing, and supporting new ways to invest in neighborhood resilience and economies.
 Now more than ever, we are committed to advance resident-led urban renewal.

 In all our efforts, we are guided by the concepts of Asset-Based Community Development and hold that resilient, urban communities are abundant with inherent strengths, talents, and determination.

 Our framework to support the inherent gifts of our allied communities is informed by the seminal report published by the National Task Force on African American Men and Boys with funding from the W.K.
 Kellogg Foundation, Repairing the Breach.

 We believe that residents are the greatest assets and partners in community development.
 We approach our work from a place of humility and in a spirit of learning together.
 The end goal of all of our collaborative efforts is to develop new, useful, and sustainable systems of human interaction that lead to greater self-determination, collective action, justice, and prosperity.

-Neighborhood Associates strive to live by and achieve our Core Values as we engage the families and neighbors of the communities we ally with.
+We strive to live by and achieve our Core Values as we engage the families and neighbors of our allied communities.

 CIVILITY is a prerequisite for community living.
 It includes courtesy, respect, and kindness.
 It defines an intentional way of being in the world, guiding us in our interactions with members of our families, our community, and others we meet daily.